Master’s in Instructional Design Online

 • Instructional coordinator

-Deciding on a master’s degree is a big decision.
-We have prepared a list of your most frequently asked questions regarding the instructional design degree at GCU to help make your decision easier.
+GCU has prepared a list of your most frequently asked questions regarding the master’s in instructional design degree at GCU to help guide your decision-making process.

-Instructional designers are often referred to as instructional coordinators and can be used interchangeably depending on the organization or institution.
-Both titles refer to individuals who are responsible for the design and implementation of educational and training programs.
-According to the U.S. Bureau of Labor Statistics, instructional coordinators have a median annual wage of $63,740 as of May 2021.1
+Instructional designers are often referred to as instructional coordinators and may be used interchangeably depending on the organization or institution.
+According to the U.S. Bureau of Labor Statistics (BLS), instructional coordinators have a median annual wage of $74,620 as of May 2023.2

-Many instructional designers have a background in education, training and instruction, instructional technology or a related field.2 Specific requirements for becoming an instructional designer may vary depending on the organization and the type of instructional design work being performed.
-Ultimately, instructional designers should have strong project management and communication skills, as well as a solid understanding of learning theory and instructional design principles.
+Many instructional coordinators and designers have a background in education, training and instruction, instructional technology or a related field.3 Specific requirements may vary depending on the organization and the type of design work being performed.
+Ultimately, curriculum designers should have strong leadership and communication skills, as well as a solid understanding of learning theory and instructional design principles.
+Some employers may require or prefer instructional coordinators to hold a master’s degree.4

-The difficulty level of an instructional design degree program can be influenced by a variety of factors, such as the school you choose to attend and whether or not you have prior experience or skills.
-Students who may not be familiar with instructional technology options and multimedia tools could find this program more demanding compared to others.
-However, rest assured that with the guidance and assistance of GCU faculty and peers, you can be equipped and supported to effectively complete the instructional design courses at GCU.
+The difficulty level of instructional design courses can be influenced by a variety of factors, such as your academic and professional background.
+Students who may not be familiar with instructional technology options and multimedia tools may find this program to be more demanding compared to others.
+However, GCU faculty members are dedicated to supporting the progress of our students, who will help you look upon challenges as opportunities for growth.

-1 The earnings referenced were reported by the U.S. Bureau of Labor Statistics (BLS), Instructional Coordinator as of May 2021, retrieved on Feb.
-15, 2023.
-Due to COVID-19, data from 2020 and 2021 may be atypical compared to prior years.
-The pandemic may also impact the predicted future workforce outcomes indicated by the BLS.
-BLS calculates the median using salaries of workers from across the country with varying levels of education and experience and does not reflect the earnings of GCU graduates as instructional coordinators.
-It does not reflect earnings of workers in one city or region of the country.
-It also does not reflect a typical entry-level salary.
+2 The earnings referenced were reported by the U.S. Bureau of Labor Statistics (BLS), Instructional Coordinator as of May 2023, retrieved on Sept.
+11, 2024.
+Due to COVID-19, data from 2020 to 2023 may be atypical compared to prior years.
+BLS calculates the median using salaries of workers nationwide with varying levels of education and experience.
+It does not reflect the earnings of GCU graduates as instructional coordinators, nor does reflect the earnings of workers in one city or region of the country or a typical entry-level salary.
 Median income is the statistical midpoint for the range of salaries in a specific occupation.
 It represents what you would earn if you were paid more money than half the workers in an occupation, and less than half the workers in an occupation.
 It may give you a basis to estimate what you might earn at some point if you enter this career.
-You may also wish to compare median salaries if you are considering more than one career path.
-Grand Canyon University can make no guarantees on individual graduates’ salaries as the employer the graduate chooses to apply to, and accept employment from, determines salary not only based on education, but also individual characteristics and skills and fit to that organization (among other categories) against a pool of candidates.
+Grand Canyon University can make no guarantees on individual graduates’ salaries.
+Your employability will be determined by numerous factors over which GCU has no control, such as the employer the graduate chooses to apply to, the graduate’s experience level, individual characteristics, skills, etc. against a pool of candidates.

 Course List